-Here is a quick guide on how to prepare for a crit race:
+Here your quick guide on how to prepare for a crit:

 Attend a beginners skills session.
 Many cycling clubs have beginners skills sessions available to members.
 These sessions are a great way to learn tips about racing from experienced coaches and members.
 Criterium racing is a very specific style of cycling, and for the safety of yourself and the field, seek advice from someone experienced to assist you in navigating your first crit race.
 You will learn valuable tips such as bunch etiquette, cornering and tactics.
 Clubs also tend to have a wealth of information available to riders on their websites, so don’t forget to check these out prior to race day.